-Disclaimer: This column is meant to serve as a safe place to ask questions and get opinions from educated professionals.
-Please always consult your own team before making any changes to your medication, activities, or recovery process.
-Although our Experts are certified professionals in their area, their advice may not be suitable for your situation, and thus is not to be taken in place of that given by your recovery team and/or family doctor or personal therapist.
-Please use your own good judgment, and consult a licensed mental or physical health practitioner for specific treatment.
-In the case of a crisis, please do not rely on this column.
-Please contact one of the Helplines listed in our Resources section if you feel you are a harm to yourself or in need of emergency support.
+Our “Ask an Expert” column is meant to serve as a place to ask a question anonymously and receive a public response from a certified health professional in the form of a Q&A-style article.
+Although our Experts are certified professionals in their area of expertise, their advice may not be suitable for your situation, and thus is not to be taken in place of that given by your personal healthcare team.
+Please always consult your own healthcare team before making any changes to your medication, activities, or recovery process.
+Always use your own good judgment, and consult a licensed mental or physical health practitioner for specific treatment.
+Do not use this column if you are in crisis.
+If you are in crisis, contact 911 (in North America), your local emergency number, or one of the Helplines listed in our resources section.